raspberrypilearning/editor-hello-world/en/step_16.md

 ### Tip

-Here are a list of some emojis you might like to use:
+Here are a list of some emojis you might like to use.:

 🎊 🙌 🙌🏼 🙌🏽 🙌🏾 🙌🏿 😃 🕒 🎨 🎮 🔬 🎉 🕶️ 🎲 😊
 🦄 🚀 💯 ⭐ 💛 ❤️ 📚 ⚽ 🏏 🏀 🥋 🏆 ✨ 🥺 🌈 🔥 ♻️ 🌳
 👩‍🦽👩🏼‍🦽👩🏽‍🦽👩🏾‍🦽👩🏿‍🦽🧘 🧘🏼 🧘🏽 🧘🏾 🧘🏿 🙋 🙋🏼 🙋🏽 🙋🏾 🙋🏿

+You can copy and paste them into your code.
 </div>